About First Nations Treaty Process

 • Taxation

-Treaties follow a process facilitated by the BCTC.
-To begin the process, a First Nation files a statement of intent with the BCTC to negotiate a treaty with B.C. and Canada.
-The BCTC then coordinates the treaty table consisting of negotiators represented by the First Nation, the Province and the federal government.
+Treaties follow a framework facilitated by the Treaty Commission.
+To begin the process, a First Nation files a statement of intent with the Treaty Commission to negotiate a treaty with B.C. and Canada.
+The Treaty ommission then coordinates the treaty table consisting of negotiators represented by the First Nation, the Province and the federal government.
 Once the parties are ready to negotiate, topics are raised for discussion at the treaty table negotiation sessions.

 British Columbia is involved in treaty negotiations because many issues fall under provincial jurisdiction, most importantly Crown land and resources.

-The Ministry of Indigenous Relations and Reconciliation (MIRR) leads B.C.’s participation in treaty negotiations, interim measures and other agreements with First Nations and the federal government on lands and resources, governance, fiscal relations and capacity-building.
+The Ministry of Indigenous Relations and Reconciliation (MIRR) leads B.C.’s participation in treaty negotiations, interim measures, other agreements and treaty implementation with First Nations and the federal government on lands and resources, governance, fiscal relations and capacity-building.

-MIRR works with Indigenous leaders, government agencies, industry, local government and the public to build support for negotiated agreements and coordinates the cross-government implementation of treaties and other agreements as they are concluded.
+MIRR works with First Nations leaders, government agencies, industry, local government, the public among others to build support for negotiated agreements and coordinates the cross-government implementation of treaties and other agreements as they are concluded.

-The 1991 British Columbia Claims Task Force report (PDF, 128KB) provided 19 recommendations that all parties subsequently accepted and formed the blueprint for a made-in-B.C. treaty process.
+The 1991 British Columbia Claims Task Force report (PDF, 128KB) provided 19 recommendations that all parties subsequently accepted and formed the blueprint for a made-in-B.C. treaty negotiations framework.
 The recommendations outline how the three parties could begin negotiations and what the negotiations should include.
-British Columbia's role in treaty negotiations is ensure that:
+British Columbia's role in treaty negotiations is to ensure that:

 • Interests of all British Columbians are represented and protected